 Japan is far from being a bigoted and racist country compared to many other countries.
 Some places like the USA, UK, Russia and even Australia are pointed out as the most racist and prejudiced countries in the world, dominating the ranking.

-Bad people exist in any country, I think it's stupid that people define entire countries as racist and prejudiced.
-Is this just a generalization of people, because the few pay the frog?
+Bad people exist in any country, I think it's stupid enough for people to define entire countries as racist and prejudiced.
+Is this just a generalization of people, because of the few the rest pay the frog?

-For example, Japan has gained a reputation for having a high suicide rate, which is why some Brazilians tend to say that in Japan people are unhappy.
-All this because 16 people commit suicide for every 100,000 inhabitants? and the rest of the 99 thousand?
+For example, Japan has gained a reputation for having a high suicide rate, so some Brazilians tend to say that people in Japan are unhappy.
+All this because 16 people commit suicide for every 100,000 inhabitants?
+And the rest of the 99 thousand?

 I spent my entire life in Brazil suffering prejudice and being treated differently due to my lifestyle, appearance, religion and tastes.
-Worse, I am treated differently because I don't like or do things that I think are wrong.
+And the worst, I am treated differently for not liking or not doing things that I consider wrong.

 Honestly, whenever I see a Brazilian saying that Japanese is xenophobic, prejudiced or racist, that person is talking about himself.
-Especially because you should not label a nation full of unique people, this is called racism, prejudice and xenophobia!
+After all, you shouldn't label a nation full of unique people, that's called racism, prejudice and xenophobia!

-Prejudice, Racism and Xenophobia in Japanese Media - Anime and Dramas
+Prejudice, Racism and Xenophobia in the Japanese Media - Anime and Drama

-Prejudice, racism and xenophobia are quite directly and indirectly addressed in the Japanese media.
-Most of the time it is approached in films, dramas and mainly in anime and manga where the reality is not valid, so this theme is used in a discreet way using robots or alien races.
+Prejudice, racism and xenophobia are addressed directly and indirectly in the Japanese media.
+Most of the time it is addressed in movies, dramas and especially in anime and manga where reality is not valid, so this theme is used discreetly using robots or alien races.

 Many anime also show this theme directly through bullying in schools.
-See the list of some anime that address themes about prejudice, xenophobia and racism:
+See the list of some anime that address themes of prejudice, xenophobia and racism:

-- Aldnoah.Zero – Shows hatred and difference between humans and aliens (appearance of humans);
+- Aldnoah.Zero – Shows the hatred and difference between humans and aliens (human appearance);

 - Ghost in the Shell – Shows refugee crisis in Japan;